-For individuals, a substantial understatement of income tax in any taxable year exists if the amount of the understatement exceeds the greater of 10% of the tax required to be shown on the return for the taxable year or \$5,000 (\$10,000 for most corporations).
+For individuals, a substantial understatement of income tax in any taxable year exists if the amount of the understatement exceeds the greater of 10% of the tax required to be shown on the return for the taxable year (reduced to 5% in the case of any taxpayer who claims the 20% deduction for "qualified business income" as described above under "Tax Rates") or \$5,000 (\$10,000 for most corporations).
 The amount of any understatement subject to penalty generally is reduced if any portion is attributable to a position adopted on the return:

-- (1) for which there is, or was, "substantial authority"; or - (2) as to which there is a reasonable basis and the pertinent facts of that position are disclosed on the return.
+(1) for which there is, or was, "substantial authority"; or

+(2) as to which there is a reasonable basis and the pertinent facts of that position are disclosed on the return.